Overview of Cognitive Behavior Therapy Tracks

 (C) Child and Adolescent Inpatient

-The Child and Adolescent Inpatient Service consists of a 15-bed adolescent unit and a 17-bed child unit, and is staffed by psychiatrists, psychiatric nurse practitioners, psychologists, social workers, nurses, occupational therapists, and psychiatric technicians.
+The Child and Adolescent Inpatient Service consists of a 15-bed adolescent unit and a 17-bed child unit, and is staffed by psychiatrists, psychologists, social workers, nurses, recreational therapists, and psychiatric technicians.
 The units provide a range of services, including short-term managed care treatment approaches to longer-term services for patients with severe and persistent mental illness in need of hospitalization, many of whom have gone through unsuccessful outpatient and short-term inpatient treatments.
 The patient population is comprised of a broad spectrum of acute and chronic conditions, including but not limited to psychosis, developmental disabilities, personality disorders, substance use disorders, eating disorders, conduct disorders and problematic behaviors, and affective disorders.

-Training objectives include a thorough learning of DSM-5 diagnoses and Interns will develop competency in a repertoire of interventions, including development of CBT/DBT intervention skills in a brief and acute care setting, group therapy, family therapy, and milieu therapy.
-Interns will also receive specific training in process-oriented group psychotherapy and suicide prevention-focused group psychotherapy with adolescents, and social-skills group therapy with children.
+Training objectives include a thorough learning of DSM-5 diagnoses and Interns will develop competency in a repertoire of interventions, including development of CBT/DBT intervention skills and other integrated approaches to treatment in a brief, acute care setting, group therapy, family therapy (when appropriate), and milieu therapy.
 Interns will collaborate as part of an interdisciplinary team and will receive exposure to psychopharmacological and case management care decisions.

 Year Long Training Experiences